Table of Contents Show

 After World War II, American soldiers returned home with a pair of Japanese zori made from rice straw as souvenirs.
-Zori is traditionally worn by Japanese children as they begin to walk, but they were appreciated by children and adults in the United States.
+Japanese children traditionally wear zori as they begin to walk, but children and adults in the United States appreciate them.

-By the 1950s, American producers had developed their version of zori, which used rubber instead of straw and came in a variety of colours.
-This sort of footwear became a global fashion trend over the next two decades.
+By the 1950s, American producers had developed their version of zori, which used rubber instead of straw and came in various colors.
+This footwear became a global fashion trend over the next two decades.

-Summertime is equated with flip flops.
-They are soft, colourful, and versatile.
-While we have flip-flops made of leather, suede, foam, rubber, plastic, did you know that they are also made with other unusual materials in other parts of the world?
+Summertime is equated with flip-flops.
+They are soft, colorful, and versatile.
+While we have flip-flops made of leather, suede, foam, rubber, and plastic, did you know they are also made with other unusual materials in other parts of the world?

-Papyrus and palm leaves were used in Ancient Egypt; cowhide was used by the Masai tribe in Africa; Rice straw was used in China and Japan; Yucca plant was used in Mexico; people in India used wood for flip-flops, and South Americans used sisal plant leaves to form twine for their flip-flops.
+Papyrus and palm leaves were used in Ancient Egypt; the Masai tribe in Africa used cowhide; Rice straw was used in China and Japan; Yucca plant was used in Mexico; people in India used wood for flip-flops, and South Americans used sisal plant leaves to form twine for their flip-flops.

-- Flip-flops or rubber are the most primitive type of footwear as seen been worn in images of early men in rock paintings.
+- Flip-flops or rubber are the most primitive type of footwear, as seen worn in images of early men in rock paintings.

-- Havaianas are the most popular flip flops, with over 200 million pairs sold each year.
+- Havaianas are the most popular flip flops, with over 200 million pairs sold yearly.

 - The most expensive pair of flip-flops cost $18,000!
 It’s made by hand and features 6 grams of 18-carat pure gold.